drawbuildplay/drawbuildplay.github.io/content/blog/diy-built-in-shelves-using-ikea-billy-bookcase-hack/index.md

 +++
 categories = ["home-decor"]
 date = "2019-03-21T00:00:00-04:00"
-description = "Enhance your Farmhouse Office with our easy to do DIY book shelf, using the IKEA Billy book shelf hack.
-These white shelves will enhance any room and highlight your favorite home decor elements, by organizing them giving you a styled bookcase.
-Add these home decor shelves to your DIY book case ideas and continue reading more to learn how to build these book cases yourself." keywords = ["shelves", "decor", "office", "ikea", "organizer", "farmhouse"] title = "DIY Built-In Shelves using Ikea Billy Bookcase Hack"
+description = "Discover how to transform your home office with our DIY guide to creating stylish built-in bookshelves and a desk using the IKEA Billy bookcase hack.
+Ideal for adding functionality and chic design to any space." keywords = ["DIY built-in shelves, IKEA Billy bookcase hack, home office design, desk with built-in bookshelves, built-in bookcase with desk, home decor, modern workspace, space optimization."] title = "DIY Built-In Shelves using Ikea Billy Bookcase Hack"

 [[pins]]